-Next, let's look at your route framed in the RouteMap window:
+Next, let's look at your route framed in the PC\MILER map window:

-1. The RouteMap window can be floated as a separate window - right click on the gray title bar and select Float.
+1. The map window can be floated as a separate window - right click on the gray title bar and select Float.
 The window now appears with a dark border and can be dragged to any position on your screen.

 - 2. Select the Map tab > Customize group > Legends menu to control which legends appear on the map.
 Try checking/unchecking a legend in this menu to display/hide it.
 Legends on the map can be positioned anywhere you choose: place your cursor on a legend, hold down the left mouse button and drag it to another spot. - 3.
 By default the map is in drag map mode (the cursor is shaped like a hand).
 Click and drag the map to pan your view. - 4.
 Use the Zoom Level slider bar to adjust the zoom level (+ to zoom in, to zoom out) and use the compass above it to pan the map north, south, east or west. - 5.
 Another way to shift the map view is to use the hidden scroll bars.
-To activate a scroll bar, place your cursor near any edge of the RouteMap window.
+To activate a scroll bar, place your cursor near any edge of the map window.
 Click on the scroll bar to move the map incrementally in the direction indicated by the arrow, or click and hold to pan the view quickly:

 - 6. You can also click and hold the mouse on the map and drag a box around an area to zoom in to it: first select the Tools tab > View group > Box Zoom. - 7.
 In the Route 1 window, double-click Sioux City on the stop list to zoom in on it.
-Notice that at Detail Level 11 of 18 (look at the title bar of the RouteMap window), truck stops and fueling stations begin to display. - 8.
+Notice the zoom level 14 of 20 in the title bar of the map window.
+Truck stops and fueling stations begin to display at higher zoom levels. - 8.
 As you zoom in closer, other points of interest (POI) will appear.
 At higher zoom levels, you can place the cursor over any POI to see its name: